-On 24 March 2016 and following receipt of approval from the Central Bank of Ireland, the Company executed an ancillary own-funds ("AOF") transaction within the meaning of the Solvency II Framework (Directive 2009/138/EC).
+On 24 March 2016 and following receipt of approval from the Central Bank of Ireland, the Company executed an ancillary own-funds ('AOF') transaction within the meaning of the Solvency II Framework (Directive 2009/138/EC).
 This took the form of issued but unpaid share capital callable on demand and the counterparty was the Company's immediate parent undertaking, RSAI plc.
-The transaction had the effect of increasing the Company's available own-funds under Solvency II by €90m.
-Under the Solvency II Framework, the approved AOF item is classified as Tier 2 capital which would convert to Tier 1 capital if it were to be called.
+This AOF facility remained available to the Company throughout the 2017 financial year and had the effect of increasing the Company's available own-funds under Solvency II by €90m.
+Under the Solvency II Framework, the approved AOF item is classified as Tier 2 capital which would convert to Tier 1 capital if it were called.
+There were no changes to the AOF arrangement during 2017.

-A.2 Underwriting performance
+A.2Underwriting performance